Search legal guides

 Source — the actual words

-Note — The Guide’s 22,4% company figure (28% × 80%) predates the 2023 reduction of the company income-tax rate to 27% — the current company effective CGT rate is 21.6% (27% × 80%).
+Note — The Guide’s 22,4% company figure (28% × 80%) predates the 2023 reduction of the company income-tax rate to 27% — the current company effective CGT rate is 21.6% (27% × 80%), as the live SARS rate table below confirms.
 The trust rate (36%) and individual rate (18%) are unchanged.
+SARS uses a comma decimal separator, and the unclosed brackets are reproduced exactly as printed in the Guide.

 SARS Comprehensive Guide to Capital Gains Tax (Issue 9), Comprehensive Guide to CGT (Issue 9), para 3.6Read it on SARSPDF